Conway, Massachusetts

 What We Offer

-Our library is located in the heart of Conway, Massachusetts, and we serve residents with a variety of materials, services and programs.
-If you’re a Conway resident and want to become a patron, stop in during open hours.
-Though the library is closed to the public until further notice because of the pandemic, our resources include:
+Our library is located in the heart of Conway, Massachusetts, and we serve residents and all of CWMars patrons with a variety of materials, services and programs.
+Our resources include:

 - A Community Room available for programs, meetings and workshops